wsmolly/Data-Mining-HW1_final/Final_Data-Mining-HW1.md

 On a typical working day, bike rental spikes at around 8 am and 5 pm but on a typical weekend, bike rental spikes in the afternoon.

-c.)Plot C: a faceted bar plot showing average ridership during the 8 AM hour by weather situation code (weathersit), faceted according to whether it is a working day or not
+C.)Plot C: a faceted bar plot showing average ridership during the 8 AM hour by weather situation code (weathersit), faceted according to whether it is a working day or not